Glossary of General Terms

 See: web browser

-A temporary holding area of your computer's internal memory (RAM) for data being sent or received.
-When information comes in to the buffer, your computer processes it and moves it to where it needs to go, then clears the buffer so that more information can be received.
+A temporary holding area of a computer's internal memory (RAM) for data being sent or received.
+When information comes in to the buffer, the computer processes it and moves it to where it needs to go, then clears the buffer so that more information can be received.

 See also: buffer overflow